Hiring for Indigenous Designated Positions Procedure

 • American Indian, Alaskan Native, or Native Hawaiian citizenship document from tribes that are state or federally recognized or recognized by the National Congress of American Indians.

-• 6.2 Option Two: Candidate Self-Declaration
+6.2 Option two: Candidate Self-Declaration

-• If a candidate does not possess proof of the documentation listed in Option one, they must submit a statement about their existing lived experiences and ongoing relationship to a legally recognized and rights bearing Indigenous community, Nation, or People.
+If a candidate does not possess proof of the documentation listed in Option one, they must submit a statement about their existing lived experiences and ongoing relationship to a legally recognized and rights bearing Indigenous community, Nation, or People.
 This includes an ancestral connection to a specific First Nation, Inuit, or Métis community and a current day connection to the nation that extends no further than a grandmother or grandfather.

-7. Review and Verification of Indigenous Identity
+8. Review and confirmation of Indigenous Identity

-The Indigenous Citizenship Review Committee will review the citizenship related documentation/information submitted and once reviewed, will forward a decision to the Manager, Talent Acquisition & Development with a copy to the hiring manager.
-Individual membership cards/letters documents presented and reviewed by the Committee will also be forwarded to be included in the Human Resources employee files.
+The review will be led by the Hiring Manager along with the Indigenous Citizenship Review Committee.
+Should there be concerns whereby Indigenous citizenship cannot be confirmed one of the following actions will follow: The Ad Hoc Indigenous Citizenship Review Committee will review the citizenship related documentation/information submitted and once reviewed, will forward a decision to the Human Resources with a copy to the hiring manager.
+Individual membership cards/letters documents presented and reviewed by the Committee will also be forwarded to be included in Human Resources’ employee files.

 If the documentation criteria of a citizenship/citizenship card or letter/confirmation/story sharing the connection from community cannot be met, candidates may submit for review a personal written story with respect to their Indigenous roots, kinship documents or research completed (for example records of scrip that the family received).
-The submission can be reviewed by the College.
+The submission can be reviewed by the college.

-8. Insufficient Information and/or Inability to Confirm Citizenship
+9. Insufficient Information and/or Inability to Confirm Citizenship

-The review will be led by the Hiring Manager along with the Indigenous Citizenship Review Committee.
-Should there be concerns whereby Indigenous citizenship cannot be confirmed one of the following actions will follow:
+The review will be led by a member of the Human Resources Department along with the Ad Hoc Indigenous Citizenship Review Committee.
+Should there be concerns whereby Indigenous citizenship cannot be confirmed the Committee will:

-• Further information will be requested from the candidate.
+• Request further information from the candidate.

 If there is difficulty obtaining an Indigenous citizenship confirmation a conditional offer may be extended following the employment reference checks with approval from the Indigenous Citizenship Committee.
-The offer letter must state that the offer is conditional based on the Indigenous Citizenship Check Confirmation being successfully completed and confirmed by the College.
+The offer letter must state that the offer is conditional based on the Indigenous Citizenship Check Confirmation being successfully completed and confirmed by the college.

-9. Citizenship Not Confirmed
+10. Citizenship Not Confirmed

-10. Citizenship Confirmed
+11. Citizenship Confirmed

 The College will request confirmation of citizenship from existing employees who hold roles designated for Indigenous people.
 The College through this confirmation of citizenship process will inform decisions regarding continued employment.
 Should confirmation of citizenship not be demonstrated to the satisfaction of the College, this could lead to the end of the employment relationship.